About Guided Pathways – Support for Youth and Families

 We encourage families and youth to determine their own desired outcomes.
 They may range from a reduction in suicidal ideation to housing security, from reduced truancy to access to mental health services, from improved parenting to reduction in running away.
 Our program is strength-based meaning that we help parents and youth identify their strengths and build on them to address their challenges.

 How we started

-Incorporated as a nonprofit family support organization in July 2012, GPS for Youth and Families grew out of the ongoing commitment to parent-to-parent and peer support in King County.
+Incorporated as a non-profit family support organization in July 2012, GPS grew out of the ongoing commitment to parent-to-parent and peer support in King County.
 In 2008 the Mental Illness and Drug Dependency (MIDD) Action Plan was adopted by the King County Council.
 Included in the plan’s strategies was peer support and parent partner assistance.
-In 2011, the County allocated MIDD funding to the startup of GPS for Youth and Families led by Angle, WA consultants – Strategic Learning Resources.
+In 2011, the County allocated MIDD funding to the startup of GPS.

-GPS is one of only six family peer support agencies in WA and the only one in King County.
-Peer support results in the recovery and resilience for families suffering from substance abuse, mental illness or behavioral health concerns.
+GPS is one of only six family peer support agencies in Washington and the only one in King County.
+Peer support results in the recovery and resilience for families suffering from substance use disorders, mental illness or behavioral health concerns.